aiMBF/aiMBF/README.md

 - 👋 Hi, I’m Aïssatou BALDE
-- 👀 I’m interested in Big Data, Data engineering
+- 👀 I’m interested in Big Data, Data engineering.
+Enthusiastic about embracing new challenges
-- 🌱 I’m currently learning Big Data and Data Engineering at Paris-Saclay
-- 💞️ I’m looking for collaboration on Big Data projects
+- 💞️Love learning new stuffs in Data, Cloud technologies

 <!---